raigorx/Simple-TLS-Windows/README.md

 # Simple-TLS-Windows
-Simple short demostration of TLS in windows
+Simple short demonstration of TLS in windows